A very warm welcome to my website.

 In his brand new book ‘The School of Life – An Emotional Education’ the philosopher Alain de Botton makes a BIG statement…

-As we enter Autumn 2019 and for some of us a new academic and/or therapeutic year are you thinking of making some positive changes in your life?
-For over 17 years I’ve been helping hundreds of individuals and couples do just that – make a positive difference to their lives.
+Are you thinking of making some positive changes in your life?
+For nearly 18 years I’ve been helping hundreds of individuals and couples do just that – make a positive difference to their lives.
 Can I do the same for you?

 I am a BACP Senior Accredited Counsellor/Psychotherapist based in Wimbledon and I also supervise the work of other therapists.
 The difficulties I help people with are relationship problems, anxiety, depression, anger & frustration, feeling stuck, OCD, personality problems, work/career issues and much more besides.
 To see if you think I might be able to help you please take a look at what some of my former clients have to say here, get in touch and let’s talk.Contact Allan